limits.conf configuration file is used to limit user, domain, process-related metrics. Limits.conf is related to

 Use Wildcard For Limit

-While specifying the domain or the users and groups we may need to set limit for all users and groups in a system.
-Here we will use
+While specifying the domain or the users and groups we may need to set limits for all users and groups in a system.
+Here we will use * or a wildcard for this.

 * hard rss 10000